-It’s only because of this newfound outlook, and my active decision to give this "homework" a try that I’ve been able to come to terms with it in recent years.
-It took hard work to shift the focus onto the good that came from the bad, but it's doable.
+It’s only because of this newfound outlook, and my active decision to give this "homework" a try that I’ve been able to finally come to terms with losing my father.
+It takes hard work to shift the focus onto the good that came from the bad, but it's doable.

 Shifting my mindset, shifted the outcome